Earth Home 40202

 <earth.home.40202@gmail.com>

-Earth Home 40202 is an urban* Louisville space in which to grow non-mystical deep ecologists.
 Building environmentally sustainable lifestyles requires community – it takes a village.
-Mainstream Louisville does not embrace ‘Live Local** Lightly’.
+Mainstream Louisville Kentucky does not embrace ‘Live Local** Lightly’ lifestyles.
 Most are unaware of the term ‘deep ecology’ (see addendum below).
 Most are unaware of the term ’embodied energy’ – https://www.bikecourier.org/embodied-energy/.
-Few who know the term are ready to live a minimalist lifestyle.
+Those who are aware of ’embodied energy’ do not relate it to our life practices.
+Few are ready to live a minimalist lifestyle.
 No, this is not the effort of communist luddites, not a commune, not a cult, just citizens attempting to live lightly on Earth.
 Earth Home 40202 is citizens striving to minimize material and energy*** consumption, to identify ‘green washing’, to garden**** more, to create more environmentally sensitive communities, to joyfully live Earth-centric lives.
+Earth Home 40202 seeks to play a role in the radical transformation of individual lives and of Louisville, Kentucky.

 Earth Home 40202 is a work in progress.
 The concept has yet to be fully defined.
 Earth Home 40202 will be piloted in two Highland homes.
 Success will result in reduplicating the effort in a larger downtown space.
 Continued success will result in more Earth Homes.